 - Anti-nuclear Antibodies, to assess for auto-immune disease caused by infection

-Gut Microbiome Assessment, through Genova or Diagnostechs (depending on patient insurance)
+Gut Microbiome Assessment, through Diagnostechs and Diagnostic Solutions Lab

 Dysbiosis, or an imbalanced population of intestinal flora, is the root cause of many digestive issues, allergenic and auto-immune pathologies.
-A stool culture can diagnose a pathogenic overgrowth of yeast, bacteria or parasites and can also indicate the population of beneficial types of flora.
-This technology is also utilized to monitor the effectiveness of treatment strategies for digestive and/or inflammatory health concerns.
+A stool culture can diagnose or detect the following:

 - Digestive enzyme levels